 Chapter 13 Bankruptcy

-This form, aka reorganization bankruptcy or a wage earner’s plan, allows petitioners whose debt falls under certain thresholds to keep all their assets if they agree to a repayment plan for three to five years.
-A trustee collects the money and pays unsecured creditors an amount equal to the value of nonexempt assets, according to Experian .
+This form, aka reorganization bankruptcy or a wage earner’s plan, allows petitioners whose debt falls under certain thresholds to keep their assets if they agree to a three-to-five year repayment plan.

 Once the terms of the plan are met, most of the remaining qualifying debt is erased.

-If the debtor’s monthly income is less than the state median, the plan will be for three years unless the court approves a longer period.
-If the debtor’s monthly income is greater than the state median, the plan generally must be for five years, according to uscourts.gov .
+The U.S. Bankruptcy Code specifies that if the debtor’s monthly income is less than the state median, the plan will be for three years unless the court approves a longer period.
+If the debtor’s monthly income is greater than the state median, the plan generally must be for five years.

 Certain debts can’t be discharged through a court order, even in bankruptcy.
 They include most student loans, most taxes, child support, alimony, and court fines.
 You also can’t discharge debts that come up after the date you filed for bankruptcy.